Anxiety (Inside Out): Conception and writing

-In the early drafts of Inside Out 2, Anxiety was intended to be an antagonistic force.
-Kelsey Mann, the director of the film, said that she felt like a "Cardboard Villain", and was unsatisfied with the writing.
-He hired two psychologists as advisers.
-Lisa Damour and Dacher Keltner, and they decided to rewrite it so that Anxiety would be motivated by the love of Riley.
-Lisa Damour stated that one of the ways to solve anxiety, grounding, or touching a physical object, inspired a scene where Riley overcomes a panic attack by touching a Hockey Stick.
+In the early drafts of Inside Out 2 (2024), Anxiety was intended to be an antagonistic force.
+Kelsey Mann, the director of the film, said that she felt like a "cardboard villain", and was unsatisfied with the writing.
+He hired two psychologists as advisers, Lisa Damour and Dacher Keltner, and they decided to rewrite it so that Anxiety would be motivated by the love of Riley Andersen.
+Lisa Damour stated that one of the ways to solve anxiety, grounding, or touching a physical object, inspired a scene where Riley overcomes a panic attack by touching a hockey stick.
 Originally, she was going to create a shape-shifting monster who would lie about who she was, but that was changed so as not to complicate the story.
 Character designer Deanna Marsigliese then toned down the character to "make something a little more accessible."

 Production Jason Deamer had noticed that the male emotions Fear and Anger were more stylized than the female ones and suggested that the same quality be brought to the new female emotions.
 Marsigliese designed Anxiety to echo that of Fear, as the two emotions are "distant cousins."
 The two characters share the same large, intense eyes, but Anxiety has a horizontal design in contrast to Fear's vertical design.

 Marsiglieese chose physical characteristics "that would influence [Anxiety's] tics and nervousness."
 Anxiety wears an itchy turtleneck sweater, high pants, and tight boots, all to make her appear in a constant state of discomfort.
 Her hair is based on carrot greens: stiff at the root and light at the tips, which help act as "a conduit for all her trembling and twitching."
 According to Bonafacio, various poses were chosen for the hair—a more relaxed hairstyle, a softer one, a rougher one—so the animators could say, "She goes from a soft hairstyle to a stiff, more upright one at this very moment."